Immunotherapy for ALK Positive Lung Cancer

 Researchers have looked at combination therapy using targeted therapy (TKIs) plus immunotherapy (ICIs).
 Combining TKIs with ICIs has shown some promise.

-New immunotherapy for ALK-positive lung cancer
+Immunotherapy for ALK-positive lung cancer

-A new treatment strategy being studied uses the body’s immune system to fight cancer.
+One treatment strategy being studied uses the body’s immune system to fight cancer.
 This approach uses engineered immune cells, called T cells.

 To engineer the T cells, researchers first remove them from the body.
 Then they change the T cells in the lab to make them recognize cancer cells.
 When the engineered T cells are returned back into the body, they are able to seek out and attack cancer cells.1,7

-Vaccines for ALK positive lung cancer
+Vaccines for ALK-positive lung cancer

 Researchers are also working to develop vaccines for ALK-positive cancer.
 They hope to create a vaccine using small pieces of a protein produced by ALK-positive cancer cells.
 The vaccine would then “teach” the immune system to recognize and destroy cancer cells that contain this protein.1,8,9